Redis: get/scan/iterate all keys

 Monitoring Performance

-Uptrace is an open source DataDog competitor that supports OpenTelemetry tracing, OpenTelemetry metrics, and logs.
-You can use it to monitor applications and set up automatic alerts to receive notifications via email, Slack, Telegram, and more.
+Uptrace is a OpenTelemetry backend that supports distributed tracing, metrics, and logs.
+You can use it to monitor applications and troubleshoot issues.